pablobaxter/AndroidStartupSync/README.md

 With this command, an instance of Android Studio should start, with the setting disabled.

 ## Status
-This project is still under developement, and contributions are welcome.
+This project is still under development, and contributions are welcome.